The Colors Of Sea Glass

 50 In a 100 Sea Glass Pieces Found Will be Seafoam Green

-Cobalt Blue (Noxema, Milk of Magnesia, Bromo) become blue sea glass pendant Cobalt Blue - there were many items made for this; Phillips Milk of Magnesia, Noxzema, Bromo Seltzer, even Alka Seltzer used to come in a tall blue glass tube.
+Paris, Vick's Vapor Rub, Poisons Bottles, etc.) There were many items made for this blue glass.
 Many medicines and even poisons were bottled in cobalt blue glass.
 The magical like quality of blue glass is why it was used for medicine and why you still get that thrill finding one.
 Among the most desirable of sea glass colors considered lucky as it is very lucky to find one now.

 1 In 200 - 300 Sea Glass Pieces Found Will Be Cobalt Blue (Dark Blue)

-Lavender - I find quite a lot of lavender and this glass has a neat history.
-You see the chemical used to make glass white (glass in its raw state usually has a greenish tint to it, to make glass white or clear, a bleaching chemical agent was added.
+I find quite a lot of lavender and this glass has a neat history.
+Glass in its raw state usually has a greenish tint to it, to make glass white or clear, a bleaching chemical agent was added.

 When W.W.I broke out the chemical could no longer be used and the replacement chemical that was used turned glass lavender over a period of time.
 It's kind of neat to think when you find a piece of this color, you can date it!